Fairfield Circular from Grasmere via Seat Sandal | Birkett FAR 4 | Graham’s Guides

 The Area

 Helm Crag, while not one of the highest peaks in the Lake District, is one of the better known ones.
 The rocky outcrop that sits at the end of the ridge has a shape that provokes several nicknames.
-The shape of the outcrop have provoked popular names the Lion and Lamb and The Old Woman Playing the Organ depending on where you are viewing it.
+The shape of the outcrop has provoked popular names the Lion and Lamb and The Old Woman Playing the Organ depending on where you are viewing it.
 I have no idea why it’s an Old Woman the shape isn’t that specific, the Lion and Lamb reference is from the Bible and makes sense from certain directions.
 While this rock formation is distinctive, it’s not the summit, that’s a bit further along.

 This walk starts from the valley where it can be quite sheltered.
 Although the ridge is quite low, it can be very exposed even if the weather in the valley feels benign.
 I recommend that you take extra clothing in anticipation of this.